CDC, WHO, Uganda to host regional meeting as Ebola spreads | Health

 Acting director Ahmed Ogwell told journalists on Thursday the three countries that suffered the devastating West Africa outbreak of Ebola in 2014-16, Sierra Leone, Guinea and Liberia, also are invited to the October 12 meeting.

-The current Ebola outbreak in central Uganda has a 69 per cent case fatality rate, which Ogwell called "very high" and four health workers are among the 30 people who have died.
+The current Ebola outbreak in central Uganda has a 69 per cent case fatality rate, which Ogwell called “very high”, and four health workers are among 10 people confirmed to have died of Ebola.

 There have been 43 confirmed cases.
 None have been in the capital, Kampala.

+Ugandan scientists and their partners abroad are looking to deploy one of two possible vaccines against the Sudan strain of Ebola, the WHO representative to Uganda told reporters on Thursday.
+But there are only 100 doses of the vaccine from the Sabin Vaccine Insitute, said Yonas Tegegn Woldemariam.

+“These manufacturers are looking to produce more,” he said.
+“We do not have sufficient data to deploy it in a large (population) and the supply is not there.
+Currently the scientists are agreeing (on) scientific protocol for the study and as soon as the protocol is agreed ...
+I think the vaccine will be imported into Uganda.
+Hopefully within less than a week.''
+Immediate contacts of confirmed Ebola cases would be targeted in the study, he said.

-Ogwell said the exposure of health workers was at the beginning of the outbreak "when we did not know what we were dealing with," and he dismissed the suggestion that the infections signalled the outbreak was getting out of hand.
+Ogwell of the Africa CDC said health workers were exposed to Ebola at the beginning of the outbreak “when we did not know what we were dealing with,” and he dismissed the suggestion that the infections signalled the outbreak was getting out of hand.

 He said more than 860 active contacts have been listed and at least 78 per cent of them are being monitored, a situation that has almost doubled from a week ago.